stephsharp/SearchOnEtsy/README.md

 ####Custom search bar

 I wanted more control over the appearance and behaviour of the search bar than I was able to get from a `UISearchBar`.
-I created an `IBDesignable` view with `IBInspectable` properties so that I could adjust settings like border width and text color directly from the storyboard.
+I created an `IBDesignable` view with `IBInspectable` properties so that I could adjust settings like border width and text colour directly from the storyboard.

 ![Search on Etsy screenshots](Resources/screenshot-2.png)